 In June 2019, our board of directors formed a special committee to consider certain potential or proposed related party transactions from time to time.
-The special committee is comprised of Michael S. Sitrick, Michael Blaszyk and Kirk K. Calhoun.
+The special committee is comprised of Michael S. Sitrick, Michael Blaszyk, Deanna Wise and Kirk K. Calhoun.
 Michael Blaszyk serves as the chairperson of our special committee.
+Our special committee held four (4) meetings during 2021.